MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter_helper_function_myth.md

 Firstly, this is a clumsy, imprecise sentence.
 It's not clear what it means.
 Everything in the widget tree is a widget, and you need to use constructors, methods or functions to build it.
 Widget constructors are a form of method.

-As I already mentioned, leveraging `const` widgets is not limited to widgets with a predefined type.
+As I already mentioned, leveraging `const` widgets is not limited to widgets with a custom class.
 You can just declare widget constants anywhere in your code and leverage them in the widget tree.
 Again, the documentation here presents a false dichotomy.

 I would personally like the Flutter team to issue clarification on the documentation website, and a clarification video.
 I'd be happy to write a PR for this if the Flutter team would like that.

+## It's For The Juniors

+Lastly, let's talk about Flutter newcomers.
+New people are learning about Flutter every day and it is important to consider them when explaining concepts about Flutter.
+I've seen several people argue that we should shield beginners from certain constructs because some constructs are more error-prone than other constructs.

+- That's what peer review and mentoring are for
+- We can't wrap juniors up in cotton wool.
+There are any number of footguns that juniors will encounter over time and you cannot protect them from all of them.
+The only thing you can do is help them understand the underlying toolkit, give them room to experiment, and help them write tests to prove that the code is behaving correctly.

 ## Conclusion